pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 - [PDM](https://pdm.fming.dev/latest/)
 - [Poetry](https://python-poetry.org/docs/)

+### Summary of tools Hatch vs. PDM vs. Poetry (and setuptools)

+If you are looking for a quick summary, read below.

+- In general, any modern tool that you select from this page will be great to build your package.
+Selecting a tool comes down to the features that you are looking for in your workflow.
+- We suggest that beginners start with a modern workflow tool like PDM as opposed to navigating the complexities of setuptools.
+- If you are going to use Poetry (it is the most popular tool and does have the best documentation) beware of the upper bounds dependency additions and consider overriding dependencies when you add them.
+If you do that Poetry will work well for pure-python builds!
+Poetry also has an active discord where you can ask questions.

+Below are some features that Hatch and PDM offer that Poetry does not.

+PDM:

+- Supports other back-ends making it ideal for builds that are not pure Python.
+This means PDM is a great option for both pure python and more complex Python builds as it supports meson-python and other build backends.
+- Offers flexibility in dependency management which we like
+- Offers lock files if you need them

+Hatch:

+- Offers matrix environment management that allows you to run tests across Python versions.
+If this feature is important to you, then Hatch is a clear winner.
+- Offers a Nox / Make file like tool to streamline your build workflow.
+If you are looking to reduce the number of tools in your workflow, Hatch might be for you.

 ## Build front-end vs. build back-end tools

 To better understand your options, when it comes to building a Python package, it's important to first understand the difference between a